AuroraAmissa/ProjectUnison/site/content/pages/3b-bonus_points.md

 ::::: {.ability}
 ###### Madness [Character Drawback]{.ability-head} {.unlisted .unnumbered}
-**Points**: See text
+**Points:** See text

-Your character suffers an additional Distortion at 0 Integrity Damage.
+**Effect:** Your character suffers an additional Distortion at 0 Integrity Damage.
 This Distortion may be a Major Distortion (in which case, this drawback is worth 3 points) or a Minor Distortion (in which case, this drawback is worth 2 points).

-*Special:* This drawback is designed for games that use the [Integrity]() optional rule.
-It may still be taken in games that do not use this rule.
+*(**Note:** This drawback is designed for games that use the [Integrity]() optional rule.
+It may still be taken in games that do not use this rule to use a Distortion as an ordinary drawback.)*
 :::::

 ::::: {.ability}
 ###### Pacifist [Character Drawback]{.ability-head} {.unlisted .unnumbered}
-**Points**: 2
+**Points:** 2

-If your character intentionally causes lethal damage to another character or otherwise causes their death, they take nonlethal damage equal to the amount they dealt and are stunned 1d4+1 rounds.
+**Effect:** If your character intentionally causes lethal damage to another character or otherwise causes their death, they take nonlethal damage equal to the amount they dealt and are stunned 1d4+1 rounds.
 :::::

 ::::: {.ability}
 ###### Poverty [Character Drawback]{.ability-head} {.unlisted .unnumbered}
-**Points**: 1
+**Points:** 1

-Your character begins with no resource level, and can never gain the Resources drawback or talents that grant them income streams.
+**Effect:** Your character begins with no resource level, and can never gain the Resources drawback or talents that grant them income streams.
 They may still gain an income through other means.
 :::::

 ## Character Boons